5.3. Jsonnet (Optional)

 argocd app create argo-jsonnet-$USER --repo https://gitea.training.cluster.acend.ch/$USER/argocd-training-examples.git --path 'jsonnet' --dest-server https://kubernetes.default.svc --dest-namespace $USER

-Sync the application
+Sync the application.

 Hint

-To sync (deploy) the resources you can simply click sync in the web UI or execute the following command:
+To sync (deploy) the resources you can simply click sync in the web UI

 argocd app sync argo-jsonnet-$USER